janellegitsit/PythonBegin/Readme.md

 ## About This Repository

 This repository contains the very first Python programs I’ve ever written (on 12/4/24) as I began my programming journey.
-They are the answers to the questions for my course evaluation in the fundamentals of python programming.
+They are the answers to the questions for my course evaluation in the fundamentals of python programming (@ Eastern university).
 While these programs may not always be the most efficient or optimized, and they may lack error-handling, as well as user-friendly prompts, BUT they represent the coding that I was capable of after about 30 hours of study.

 I created this repository to:
 - Showcase my starting point in programming.